-“To this end Christ died and lived again, that he might be Lord of the dead and the living” (Romans 14:9).
+“To this end Christ died and lived again, that he might be Lord both of the dead and of the living” (Romans 14:9).
 Jesus is Lord of the dead.
 That’s like saying President Reagan is Commander-in-Chief of all the soldiers in Arlington National Cemetery.
 Not a very impressive army.
 Not a very significant office of leadership.

 I just looked down at the back of my hand.
 If I stretch my fingers straight out the skin on the back of my hand wrinkles, and the creases that connect the pores with diamond shapes are deeper than they were a year ago.
 This reminds me that I will not always be alive.
 I will be dead one of these days.
 Jesus is my Lord now and he will be my Lord then.

 It was Holy Week when the Sadducees put Jesus to the test (see Matthew 22:23–33 for the following account).
 Sadducees don’t believe in resurrection.
 So they try to make the belief look ridiculous: A woman has seven husbands, one after the other as each dies.
 Whose wife will she be in the resurrection?
 Ha ha ha.

 Jesus doesn’t laugh.
 He says: You flunk, because you don’t know the Bible or the power of God.
 The Sadducees put much less stock in the prophets than they did in the five books of Moses.
 Daniel, for example, must have gotten carried away when he wrote that “many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt” (Daniel 12:2).
 And Isaiah must have let his mind wander when he said, “Your dead shall live; their bodies shall rise.
 You who dwell in the dust, awake and sing for joy!”
 (Isaiah 26:19).
 The Sadducees preferred the sturdy, down-to-earth Moses.
 He never said anything about resurrection.